Terms & Conditions

 About Charleston Bilingual Academy

-In partnership with parents, CBA exists to inspire world changers through Christ-centered, intercultural, immersion-based education.
+In partnership with parents, Charleston Bilingual Academy (CBA) exists to inspire world changers through Christ-centered, intercultural, immersion-based education.

 CBA seeks to kindle community change by uniting and leveraging diverse families through providing developmentally appropriate, project-based, language immersion education.
 In this setting, we develop children linguistically, cognitively, socio-emotionally, and physically by equipping children to navigate cultures and languages, while learning and experiencing the love of the Triune God.
 Along with the school, students and their families will engage various cultures, combating unintentional and intentional racism, classism, xenophobia, poverty and broken families.